nothings/stb/tests/oversample/README.md

 ## What about gamma?

-Gamma-correction for fonts just doesn't work.
+Gamma-correction for fonts doesn't work.
 This doesn't seem to make much sense -- it's physically correct, it simulates what we'd see if you shrunk a font down really far, right?